 - The Medical Maximum Benefit is permanently reduced for you and each covered family member to \$20,000.
-Annual restoration does not apply. - The annual deductible is \$200 per individual (\$600 per family). - Coverage ends upon your death, or when your surviving spouse becomes eligible for Medicare, if later. - Even if you and your covered eligible dependents elect to be covered as dependents on your American Airlines employee spouse's medical coverage (whether it is medical coverage for active employees or retirees) you and each of your covered eligible dependent's maximum medical benefit is limited to an aggregate amount of \$20,000 per covered individual. - You are not eligible for the Retiree Value Plus Option (or the Retiree HMO (RHMO) Option under age 65 retirees in Puerto Rico only). - See the Retiree Benefit Guide for a full description and comparison of the features of your Retiree Medical Benefit Options.
+Annual restoration does not apply. - The annual deductible is \$200 per individual (\$600 per family). - Coverage ends upon your death, or when your surviving spouse becomes eligible for Medicare, if later. - You may elect to be covered as a dependent on your AA-employee spouse's coverage. - You are not eligible for the Retiree Value Plus Option (or the Retiree HMO (RHMO) Option under age 65 retirees in Puerto Rico only). - See the Retiree Medical Benefit Guide for a full description and comparison of the features of your Retiree Medical Benefit Options.